01The Traditional Brokerage

 But you are by no means limited to this business model and this time-consuming process as a real estate professional.

-01Discount Real Estate Commissions
+02Discount Real Estate Commissions

-03Fee For Service Real Estate
+04Fee for Service Real Estate

-This hotly-debated practice is to list a property on the MLS for a seller at a low price, but provide few or no other services when it comes to showing the property, negotiating contracts or helping with transaction services.
-Learn why it's a hot button.
+This hotly-debated practice involves listing a property for a seller on the MLS at a low price, but providing few or no other services when it comes to showing the property, negotiating contracts, or helping with transactions.
 These services are popping up a lot.

-The fact that more than 80% of all homes sold are done so through an MLS listing, this seems to be a good approach for some sellers.
-However, whether you consider it ethical or not, some real estate agents refuse to show these homes, so this method isn't always effective.
+More than 80 percent of all homes are sold through MLS listings, so this might seem like a good approach for some sellers.
+But some real estate agents refuse to show these homes, so this method isn't always effective.

-As consumers demand alternatives to high commissions, you may see concepts like this take hold.
+As consumers demand alternatives to high commissions, however, you might see concepts like this take hold.

 Alternative Real Estate Business Models

-The traditional full commission model is being challenged.
+The traditional full commission model is being challenged